-Before using risperidone, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+Before using risperidone, tell your doctor or pharmacist if you are allergic to it; or to paliperidone; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This monograph has been modified to include the generic and brand name in many instances.